What is an Asteroid?

 They're believed to be left over from the formation of the solar system.
 Some believe asteroids are the remains of a planet that was destroyed in a massive collision many millions of years ago.

-When an asteroid is on a collision course with Earth it's called a meteoroid and should one enter our atmosphere, friction causes it to incinerate into a streak of light which is known as a 'shooting star' is called a meteorite.
+When an asteroid is on a collision course with Earth it's called a meteoroid.
+Should an asteroid enter Earth's atmosphere friction causes it to incinerate into a streak of light.
+The subsequent 'fireball' better known as a 'shooting star' is called a meteor.